IBPhilippov/GDELT_Cooperation_Dashboard/README.md

    - gets the dictionaries of codes from GDELT-project site using requests-module.
    - joins dictionaries with the data on events.
 Using Spark, it aggregates data, counting number of unique events per each type, each actor couple, each county per day.
    - inserts aggregated data into table **GCP_PROJECT_NAME.BQ_DATASET_NAME.events** in BigQuery.

 The pipeline is run from docker-compose command instruction.
 Preparation of Mage image to use Spark is defined in /mage/Dockerfile.
 The mage project code is stored in /mage_data/.
-After the initial runs of pipeline are completed, the docker container with MageAI image listens the port 6789.
-If you forward it to your local machine, you will be able to run pipelines manually/change them using Mage`s UI on http://localhost:6789/ .